Skip to Content

 This post contains affiliate links for products and ingredients I use and love.
 You can read my full disclosure here.
 Thank you for supporting What The Fork Food Blog so I can continue to provide you with free gluten free recipes ♥

-Nothing says Autumn has arrived like the smell of a gluten free apple crisp baking in the oven.
-The scent of cinnamon, nutmeg, apples, oats, and brown sugar wafting through the kitchen is practically torture.
+Nothing says Autumn has arrived like the smell of the best ever gluten free apple crisp baking in the oven.
+Also, the scent of cinnamon, nutmeg, apples, oats, and brown sugar wafting through the kitchen is practically torture.

 Thankfully, apple crisp is meant to be eaten warm, so you don’t have to wait an agonizing eternity for it to cool before digging in.